BenOvermyer/benovermyer.com/content/recipe/biscuits-and-gravy.md

 title = "Biscuits and Gravy"
 date = 2020-10-11
 +++
+This recipe is based on my dad's, which in turn is based on a very old Betty Crocker recipe, I think.
+I've made a few modifications to suit my own tastes.

 The biscuits are just store-bought buttermilk biscuits.
 Prepare per their instructions.

 The recipe for the gravy is as follows.